Azure-Samples/azure-files-samples/RestSetAcls/docs/Set-AzFileDefaultAcl.md

 ```

 ### -FilePath
-Specifies the path to the file or directory from which to retrieve the ACL key.
+Path to the file or directory on which to set the permission key

 ```yaml
 Type: String